tjsturos/quilibrium-rewards-lookup/README.md

 ## To Run
 ### API Key Requirements
-To run, this requires [an Alchemy key](https://dashboard.alchemy.com/).
+To run, this requires [an Alchemy key](https://dashboard.alchemy.com/) for Ethereum.

+#### Add API Key(s) to .env file
+Copy the .env.example to a new .env file.
+Paste your Alchemy API key for Ethereum to ALCHEMY_API_KEY="your-key-here"

 ### Installing Node Modules
 ```